Alice in Wonderland syndrome: Hearing and time distortions

 Individuals experiencing Alice in Wonderland syndrome can also often experience paranoia as a result of disturbances in sound perception.
 These disturbances can include the amplification of soft sounds or the misinterpretation of common sounds.
 Other auditory changes include distortion in pitch and tone and hearing indistinguishable and strange voices, noises, or music.
 A person affected by AIWS may also lose a sense of time, a problem similar to the lack of spatial perspective brought on by visual distortion.
 This condition is known as tachysensia.
 For those with tachysensia, time may seem to pass very slowly, similar to an LSD experience, and the lack of time and space perspective can also lead to a distorted sense of velocity.
 For example, an object could be moving extremely slowly in reality, but to a person experiencing time distortions, it could seem that the object was sprinting uncontrollably along a moving walkway, leading to severe, overwhelming disorientation.
 Having symptoms of tachysensia is correlated with various underlying conditions, including substance use, migraine, epilepsy, head trauma, and encephalitis.
 Regardless of an individual's disease diagnosis, tachysensia is often included as a symptom associated with Alice in Wonderland Syndrome since it is classified as a perceptual distortion.
 Therefore, a person can be described as having Alice in Wonderland syndrome even if that person is experiencing tachysensia due to an underlying condition.

 Causes

-Because AlWS is not commonly diagnosed and documented, it is difficult to estimate what the main causes are.
+Because AIWS is not commonly diagnosed and documented, it is difficult to estimate what the main causes are.
 The cause of over half of the documented cases of Alice in Wonderland syndrome is unknown.
 Complete and partial forms of the AIWS exist in a range of other disorders, including epilepsy, intoxicants, infectious states, fevers, and brain lesions.
 Furthermore, the syndrome is commonly associated with migraines, as well as excessive screen use in dark spaces and the use of psychoactive drugs.
-It can also be the initial symptom of the Epstein–Barr virus (see mononucleosis), and a relationship between the syndrome and mononucleosis has been suggested.
-Within this suggested relationship, Epstein–Barr virus appears to be the most common cause in children, while for adults it is more commonly associated with migraines.
+AIWS has been suggested to be an initial symptom of the Epstein–Barr virus and mononucleosis.
+Epstein–Barr virus appears to be the most common cause in children, while for adults it is more commonly associated with migraines.

 Infectious diseases

 A 2021 review found that infectious diseases are the most common cause of Alice in Wonderland syndrome, especially in pediatrics.
 Some of these infectious agents included Epstein–Barr virus, Varicella Zoster virus, Influenza, Zika, Coxsackievirus, Plasmodium falciparum protozoa, and Mycoplasma pneumonia/Streptococcus pyogenes bacteria.
-The association of Alice in Wonderland syndrome is most commonly seen with the Epstein–Barr virus.
-However, pathogenesis is not well understood beyond these reviews.
+The association of Alice in Wonderland syndrome is most commonly seen with the Epstein–Barr virus; however, pathogenesis is not well understood beyond these reviews.
 In some instances, Alice in Wonderland syndrome was reported to be associated with an Influenza A infection.